MusicLang/maidi/README.md

 ![M(AI)DI](assets/logo2.webp)

 M(AI)DI
 =======

-M(AI)DI is the MIDI file processor designed to integrate with symbolic music generative AI models.

-It is designed to prepare your midi files for inference and post-process the generated midi files.
+M(ai)di is an open source python library that aims to highlight the capabilities and usefulness of the **Symbolic Music GenAI**.
+It interfaces with the best symbolic music AI models and APIs to accelerate integrations in music tech products.
+It came from the realization that artists need to manipulate MIDI and not only audio in their composition workflow but tools are lacking in this area.

-We don't focus on model training or tokenization, but we provide a simple and efficient way to integrate your models with M(AI)DI.
+So here we are, providing a simple and efficient way to manipulate midi files and integrate with music AI models.
+In a few lines of code you will be able to parse, analyze and generate midi files with the best music AI models available.

+Here is where M(ai)di shines:

+- **Midi Files Manipulation**: Load, save, edit, merge and analyze midi files with ease.
+- **Music AI Models Integration**: Integrate with the best music AI models and APIs to generate music.
+- **Automatic tagging**: Get the chords, tempo, time signature, and many other musical features for each bar/instrument of the midi file.

+**Disclaimer** : We really focus on processing midi files and model inference calls.
+We don't focus on audio features neither model training.

 Getting Started
 ===============